 Quick disclaimer: As always with plants, a lot of 'best practice' is trial and error based on what works the best for the most people.
-This is what works best for my jungle (anywhere from 50 to 100+ indoor plants at any given time as I have a mix of my own collection and plants I propagate and grow for sale), combined with some handy tips and tricks from my mentors (references at the end).
+This is what works best for my jungle which averages around 100 indoor plants - a mix of my own collection and plants I propagate and grow for sale, combined with some handy tips and tricks from my mentors.

 Before you start, you ideally want to grab all of the following...

 - Potting mix (whether store-bought or DIY).
-My current fave is the Bio Leaf potting mix).
+My current fave is Bio Leaf.

-- A soil scoop or similar (I often grab a big salad or serving spoon if I can't find my scoop).
+- A soil scoop (a big salad or serving spoon will do the trick too).

 - The pot you're potting up into (I'm loving clear pots at the moment).

-- A mask (don't breathe in the soil dust, silt or particles!).
+- A mask (avoid breathing in soil dust, silt or particles).

-- Gloves (and always wash your hands after handling potting mix).
+- Gloves (and always wash your hands after handling potting mix too).

-- A potting mat (totally optional, but wow, what a game-changer for something so simple).
+- A potting mat - also totally optional, but wow, what a game-changer for something so simple, I love mine.